By Featured Columnist Mandy Housenick

 - Office: (610) 330-5487

-Entering his 10th season as Leopards' head golf coach, Jim Hutnik is a 1978 graduate of Lafayette College and holds a degree in History.
+In his 15th season as Leopards' head golf coach, Jim Hutnik is a 1978 graduate of Lafayette College and holds a degree in History.

 In 2009-10, Hutnik coached Lafayette to the Patriot League Championship, was named Coach of the Year and mentored three All-Patriot League selections.
 Among them was the 2010 Patriot League Player of the Year, Rob Robertson.